CarltonLeatch/tteamsearcher/client/helloworld/README.md

 This way, when you `fetch('/api/todos')` in development, the development server will recognize that it’s not a static asset, and will proxy your request to `http://localhost:4000/api/todos` as a fallback.
 The development server will **only** attempt to send requests without `text/html` in its `Accept` header to the proxy.

-Conveniently, this avoids [CORS issues](http://stackoverflow.com/questions/21854516/understanding-ajax-cors-and-security-considerations) and error messages like this in development:
+Conveniently, this avoids [CORS issues](http://stackoverflow.com/questions/21854516/understanding-ajax-cors-and-security-considerations) and error comments like this in development:

 ```
 Fetch API cannot load http://localhost:4000/api/todos.
 No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://localhost:3000' is therefore not allowed access.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.